phoenixlabsresearch/spark-docs/periphery-contracts/wethgateway.md

 Withdraws `amount` of the WETH (or wrapped native chain token), unwraps it and transfers ETH (or native chain token) to the `to` address.

-💡 Ensure you set the relevant \`aToken\` allowance, before calling this function, so the \`WETHGateway\` contract can transfer the associated aWETH.
+💡 Ensure you set the relevant \`spToken\` allowance, before calling this function, so the \`WETHGateway\` contract can transfer the associated aWETH.

 Call Params